Temple Run (series): Temple Run VR

-Temple Run: Treasure Hunters
+Temple Run: Puzzle Adventure

 In late 2016, Scopely soft-launched a match-3 spin-off of Temple Run, titled Temple Run: Treasure Hunters, in select countries.
 Treasure Hunters was planned to be released sometime in 2017 on iOS and Android, with the Google Play Store accepting pre-registrations for the Android version.
+The game was eventually canceled.
+The game was brought back under the title Temple Run: Puzzle Adventure as an Apple Arcade exclusive on September 17, 2021.

+Temple Run: Idle Explorers

+Temple Run: Idle Explorers is an idle game released on June 6, 2023, in which the player can collect characters, earn gold and find treasures.
+On October 11, 2024, Temple Run: Idle Explorers was removed from the app store and was shut down on November 8, 2024.

+Temple Run: Legends

+Temple Run: Legends is the third Apple Arcade exclusive game, released on August 1, 2024.
+Unlike Puzzle Adventure and Idle Explorers, the game is much closer to the original Temple Run games, returning to the endless-runner gameplay style, although runs are not entirely endless as they end at certain points.
+A traditional endless mode unlocks after level 16.
+Unlike the original games, Legends is much closer to Subway Surfers in both gameplay and graphical styles.
+Instead of tilting your device to move in one open lane, the game features the three-lane structure that players swipe between that most endless runners have, with obstacles to jump over and slide under, although some levels include up to five lanes with additional side paths.

+The game features ten playable characters, with some returning to the series and some new, each with their own unique character abilities.

+Temple Run 3

+A third main entry in the series, titled Temple Run 3, was released in October 2025.
+The game acts as an enhanced remake of the original Temple Run, while retaing the gameplay style from Temple Run: Legends.
+Temple Run 3 was released with little announcement and is currently exclusively available on Android devices.

 Reception

 Since the initial release of Temple Run on the App Store, the popularity of the game has soared, to the point that Imangi Studios became more popular than Zynga.
 In the iTunes Store, the game was included in the top 50 most-downloaded apps in December 2011, and eventually became the number one free iOS app in the Store.
 It also reached the position of the top grossing iOS app.
-The Android version was downloaded one million times in under three days of its released.
+The Android version was downloaded one million times in under three days of its release.
 After Temple Run: Brave's release on the App Store, the game topped the charts as the most-downloaded paid game.

 Within four days of Temple Run 2s iOS release, the game had reached twenty million downloads, six million of which were within the first twenty-four hours.
 As of June 2014, Temple Run and its sequel have been downloaded over 1 billion times.